ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+The code is organized in a way so that it can be either multithreaded or single thread.
+This can be switched using the BTHREADED template argument for unique in unique.h.

 I made the current implementation thread-safe (not really tested in a multithreaded environment).

 I made the registration of existing objects threading safe.